hechuan73/train_ticket/README.md

 - Docker Swarm

 ##  Local runtime environment
+- jdk8
+- maven
 - docker
 - docker-compose
 - k8s
-- maven
-- jdk8
+- istio

-## Deploy Train Ticket with docker-compose
+# Deploy Train Ticket with docker-compose

+## SetUp steps
   you just need one machine and installed with  git, jdk8, maven, docker and docker-compose
 - setup with the following steps:
     (1) Clone all the source code to your local computer with git.